Almost every week there’s a news report of a data breach happening somewhere around the world.

 The types of information stolen often varies – from names and email addresses to debit and credit card numbers – but it can all be used by fraudsters to commit their crimes.

-To keep you protected, every bank uses advanced fraud screening systems continuously to detect and stop any suspicious transactions on your account, preventing £7 in £10 of fraud last year.
+To keep you protected, every bank uses advanced fraud screening systems continuously to detect and stop any suspicious transactions on your account, preventing £6.40 in every £10 of attempted fraud last year.
 If an account is identified as potentially affected by a data breach, these rules become even more stringent.

 You should also check your bank statements regularly and contact your bank immediately if you spot any transactions you don’t recognise.